signalfx/gdi-specification/specification/opamp_datamodel.md

   `AgentConfigFile` `body`.
 The v field allows us to revise this format in a backwards compatible way in the future.
 * The `AgentConfigFile` body MUST conform to the body format below:

+Agents MAY choose to map environment configuration into the declarative format described below.

 #### Body Format